East Anglian Traditional Music Trust

 Information about Stepdance Day

 Until 2004, the Steve Monk Memorial Championship was run by the Delarre family in Moreton near Chelmsford in Essex.
 In 2005 they invited EATMT to run it together with them at the Eels' Foot in Suffolk and in 2006 EATMT stepped in to run it without the Delarres when it would otherwise have been cancelled.
 Many thanks to Steve, Jayne, Dave and Jamie for setting it up, keeping it going and passing it on!
 From 2007 to 2015 it was held at the Worlingworth Swan in central Suffolk.
 The famed stepdance Font Whatling lived just opposite the Swan, which unfortunately closed in 2016 (see Village Portraits page for an article about the pub).

-In 2017, it takes place on Sunday 16th July at Occold Village Hall, Occold, near Eye.
+In 2017, it took place on Sunday 16th July at Occold Village Hall, Occold, near Eye.
 IP23 7PN.
-Events kick off at about 2pm with an informal workshop, followed by two competitions, as detailed below.
-We were made very welcome in the village in 2016 and look forward to returning.
+Events kicked off at about 2pm with an informal workshop, followed by two competitions, as detailed below.
+We were once again made very welcome in the village.

 Although the competitions are the main event of the day, stepdancing is not usually a competitive activity, and there are always demonstrations from some of the best dancers and some informal dancing after the competitions as well.

 We do not run a separate children's competition, as many of the youngsters are as good as the adults.
 The Steve Monk Memorial Competition has three times been won by under-16s: in 2005 teenager Jessica Chilvers won and in 2011 and 2013 it was won by Ella Beal aged 11 and 13.
 In 2012 eight year old Alfie Matthews won Best Newcomer.